wp-plugins/subscribe-to-comments-reloaded/readme.txt

 * Wordpress 2.9 or higher
 * PHP 5.1 or higher
 * MySQL 5.x or higher
-* At least 5 MB of free web space
-* At least 5 MB of free DB space

 ## Main Features
 * Does not modify Wordpress system tables anymore